Thai Food and Flavours at Patara with Thai Top Chef Tam

 Our host for the event was the Top Chef Thailand winner ‘Tam’ Chudaree Debhakam.
 An artisan of modern Thai cuisine that involves creating twists on a classic.
 Her love of authentic fresh ingredients helps her create beautiful dishes that taste incredible.
 Having a fantastic teacher like this to work with was a definite attraction to the class.
 It was a wonderful opportunity to have a professional sharing her love of food with us.

-First course Tom Yum Goong – the famous spicy and sour soup
+Creating the First course at Patara with Chef Tam – Tom Yum Goong the famous spicy and sour soup

 I was so stunned with how only a few ingredients could create such a wonderful dish that was so full of flavour.
 It took a lot of fear of trying to create new cuisines and has made me want to attempt creating the dishes at home.
 The aromas of the dish as it was cooking were out of this world.
 Our group of keen foodies were becoming very impatient for it cook.
 Luckily it was a quick dish and we soon got to enjoy it.